Wednesday, November 28, 2012

 Perhaps you read it on the front page of The New York Times, or heard the news on CNN: Max is toilet-trained.
 It's like things often go in Max's life—it may have taken him awhile to get there, but he did it.

 Weekend Boot Camp training back in April was a good start, but Max still resisted going at home even though he regularly went at school.
 The hardest part of potty training was carving out the time—you basically need a repeated series of days at home, life centered around the toilet.
-And it is very Superstorm Sandy did the trick; we devoted ourselves to potty training while we were cooped up inside.
+As devastating as Superstorm Sandy generally was, it did the trick for this; we devoted ourselves to potty training while we were cooped up inside a hotel.

 Max had a whole lot of accidents, but they've dwindled in the weeks that have followed.
 Now he regularly tells us when he has to go (no. 1 and no. 2!), whether we're at home or out running errands.
 He's loving his Cars potty seat.
 We're working on timing because he tends to let us know approximately a minute before he really needs to go, and he doesn't always make it.
 At night, he's still wearing Pull-ups.